 The Synagogue continues to thrive today with over 300 families as members.

-Since 1963 when our congregation first began, we have been only six ministers who have served our growing community – Rabbi E.S.
+Since 1963 when our congregation first began, there have been only six ministers who have served our growing community – Rabbi E.S.
 Rabinovitz, Rabbi B. Rabinovitz, Dr Alan Unterman, Rabbi Chaim Kanterovitz, Rabbi Chanan Atlas and our present Rabbinic couple Rabbi Greg and Rebbetzen Hannah Bank.